tim-barc/tim-barc/README.md

 --->
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Passionate+cybersecurity+student;Avid+CTF+competitor)](https://git.io/typing-svg)

 This github account is dedicated to displaying projects I have undertaken.
-Cybersecurity Student | Aspiring APS/ADF Professional

 I am an enthusiastic and driven cybersecurity student at La Trobe University with a deep passion for learning new things.
 My journey in cybersecurity is fuelled by a relentless pursuit of knowledge and a commitment to staying abreast of the latest threats and technologies.